-I discuss the self driving car as a solution to crammed cities, depletion of natural resources, and human freedom.
+In this piece I discuss the self-driving vehicle as a solution to crammed cities, depletion of natural resources, as well as freeing up time.

 While the self-driving car certainly means a lot for Mr Mahan as a private person, it can make an even bigger difference for society as a whole.
 But as with almost any new and radically different technologies most people are not aware of the potential until the point comes where it has already implemented itself and suddenly ”is here”.

 I am big fan of autonomous cars because I believe that they are badly needed to solve a host of problems, environmental, safety and city congestion problems.
 I discussed this with friend and former colleague Jonas Åkerman of over a couple of beers the other day and he was not as optimistic about the benefits of autonomous cars as I am.
 Jonas is a well renowned traffic- and transportation researcher at KTH Environment Strategies Dept. so I took his skepticism seriously.

 After coming home that night I realized that because we call it autonomous or self-driving we are missing a crucial aspect of them, which is their networking capabilities.
 These vehicles may be self-driving today but that is not how it will be.
 Its like comparing a computer without internet, with one that has.
 They may look exactly the same, yet they differ vastly in their functionality.
 The same functionality gap exists when you compare Autonomous vehicles to self-driving cars.
 Autonomus vehicles should really be called something else, like collaborative vehicles for example, but for now lets stick with autonomous.

 Autonomous vehicles are, as I see it, the final piece to a perfect public transportation system where individually owned vehicles will be redundant.
 This is how I picture it.

 ”privately owned autonomous cars is just ridiculous and should not even be considered.”